Florete

 In addition to C0's list:

-- Automatic role selection on cluster-vertex links.
+• Automatic role selection on mesh-vertex links.
 Manual role configuration (originator / acceptor) is the only mode.